kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 especially when deploying a large cluster.

 To resolve that problem, the `dedicatedWriter` configuration parameter was introduced in the 2.2.2 release.
-If set to `true`, it tells the appender to retrieve the sequence token from the previous request, rather than describing the stream for each write.
+It defaults to `true`, which tells the appender to cache the sequence token from the previous request, rather than describing the stream prior to each write.

-> This parameter defaults to `false` for compatibility with previous releases.
-You should set it to `true` if you can.
+> The appender will continue to work properly with this default if there are multiple writers: it will try to write using the cached sequence token (which fails), then retrieve the current sequence token and retry.

 If you do have multiple writers, however, the two-step process is still necessary.
 And it has the possibility of a race condition: if two appenders write batches at the same time they might both get the same sequence token, but only one of the writes will succeed.
-As with any batch-level error, the appender will try again; there will be no message loss unless the error happens so frequently that the appender fills its message queue (which is extremely unlikely, as the chance of winning this race is equally likely for all appenders).
+As with any batch-level error, the appender will try again; there will be no message loss unless the error happens so frequently that the appender fills its message queue (which is extremely unlikely, as the chance of winning this race is the same for all appenders).

 In releases prior to 2.0.1, the appender would report this situation as an error, which was distracting.
 Retries are now transparent, unless they happen repeatedly, in which case they'll